PlutoHu21/EMATM0054_21_22/Pololu3PI.md

   <img src="https://github.com/paulodowd/EMATM0053_21_22/blob/main/images/3PI_Kit.png?raw=true">
 </p>

 - Please keep your 3Pi+ within it's box when it is not in use.
+You are expected to return your robot in the same box.
 - 4x AAA Batteries.
 - The Pololu 3Pi+ mobile robot.
 - A 2m USB Cable, with a micro B end.